Sandro Tonali: Newcastle United

 On 3 July 2023, Premier League club Newcastle United announced the signing of Tonali on a five-year contract, for an undisclosed fee.
 Reported to be around €70 million, this made Tonali the most expensive Italian player of all time.

 On 18 July, he made his debut for Newcastle in Allan McGregor's testimonial match against Rangers.
 On 12 August, he scored the opening goal on his Premier League debut in a 5–1 win over Aston Villa.

 On 18 October 2023, Newcastle announced Tonali was being investigated by the Italian Prosecutor's Office and the Italian Football Federation for alleged illegal betting activity.
 On 26 October, he was banned from playing football for 10 months for breaching Italian betting regulations.
 This included eight months in gambling rehabilitation.
 This meant he would miss the rest of the 2023–24 season and UEFA Euro 2024.
 In March 2024, he was charged with misconduct in relation to alleged breaches of the Football Association's betting rules.
 The FA alleged that Tonali broke rules by placing bets on matches between 12 August and 12 October 2023.
 He was handed an additional two-month suspended ban by the FA for these breaches in May 2024, though he was allowed to return to football in August on the condition that no further breaches were made during the 2024–25 season.

 On 28 August 2024, after serving his suspension, Tonali made his first appearance since October the previous year, playing 61 minutes of a 1–1 draw against Nottingham Forest in the third round of the EFL Cup.
 Four days later, he made his Premier League return, appearing as a 68th minute substitute for Sean Longstaff in a 2–1 win over Tottenham Hotspur.

 On 16 March 2025, Tonali became part of the first Newcastle United side to win a major domestic trophy in 70 years when he played the full 90 minutes in the 2025 EFL Cup final.
 Tonali had scored two goals in the quarter-final against Brentford to help the club reach the final.

 In October 2025, it was reported that Tonali had signed a contract extension with Newcastle United during his betting ban, extending his deal until 2029 with an option for a further year to 2030.

+Tottenham Hotspur

+On 6 July 2026, Tonali signed for Tottenham Hotspur for a transfer fee of £100 million.
+He made his Spurs debut on 22 August in a 3–0 Premier League defeat to Brentford.